aadarshp31/crm-widget-react/README.md

 ### Zoho CRM Widget (React)
-This is a demo react application to test the EmbeddedAppSDK provided by Zoho form Zoho CRM Widget Development.
+This is a demo react application to test the EmbeddedAppSDK provided by Zoho for Zoho CRM Widget Development.

 ---